 Once you’ve determined that your adding and subtracting skills are up to scratch, you might want to try your hand at something a little trickier – measurements!
 If you want to unearth the treasure, you’ll need to closely study and decode a sequence of numbers linked to some ‘Standard Measures of Length’ on the Sheffield Heart of the City treasure hunt Trail.
 A little further north, you’ll be juggling feet and metres to whittle down your list of suspects on the Bradford detective mystery.
 Go on, explorers; impress us with the lengths you’d go to crack the case!

-While we’re impressed with your counting capabilities, class is still in session, and there’s plenty of ways you can put your maths skills to use, as some of the brightest British brainboxes have proven.
-Crack the code to save the day on the Grantham spy mission!
-Then, hop into your undercover vehicle and take a post-mission trip to nearby Woolsthorpe-by-Colsterworth, the birthplace of Sir Isaac Newton, one of the greatest mathematicians of all time (not forgetting his other, outstanding achievements as a physicist, astronomer and author!).
+While we’re impressed with your counting capabilities, class is still in session, and there are plenty of ways you can put your maths skills to use, as some of the brightest British brainboxes have proven.
+Crack the code to save the day on the Grantham spy mission.
+Then, hop into your undercover vehicle and take a post-mission trip to nearby Woolsthorpe-by-Colsterworth, the birthplace of Sir Isaac Newton, one of the greatest mathematicians of all time (not forgetting his other outstanding achievements as a physicist, astronomer and author!).
 You can even visit his home and peek at the famous apple tree.

 Down in London, the list of suspects is adding up on the Marylebone detective mystery.
 As you weave through the streets in search of vital evidence, you’ll be following in the footsteps of some notable mathematicians, including the brilliant Ada Lovelace and Charles Babbage, the computer pioneers.
-Without her work on algorithms and his designs for the Analytical Engine, our digital world would look very different!
+Without Ada's work on algorithms and Charles' designs for the Analytical Engine, our digital world would look very different!

 Cracking the sneaky clues in your quest may not be rocket science, but you might stumble across some evil geniuses plotting schemes with crazy inventions during your mission!